Future of Computer Vision : 2024 & Beyond

 • Ongoing research aims to address these challenges, making transformers more efficient and accessible for practical applications.

 By partnering with Rapid Innovation, clients can expect to achieve greater ROI through cutting-edge technology solutions tailored to their specific needs.
 Our expertise in AI and blockchain development ensures that we deliver results that not only meet but exceed expectations.
-This includes advancements in computer vision technology, computer vision software, and machine vision AI, as well as applications in facial recognition open cv and computer vision text recognition.

 2.2.
 Efficient and Lightweight Neural Network Architectures